 Big school isn't just a big step for kids.
 Parents can also find themselves in unchartered territory when their child starts school.

-If your child is one of the thousands who started Kindergarten or Prep this week, you may soon find yourself missing some things about childcare.
+If your child is one of the many thousands making the leap next year, you may soon find yourself missing some things about childcare.

 1. Having your child's meals and snacks provided